History of Suresnes: 15th and 16th centuries

 The existence of this well is attested as far back as the 15th century; it was a meeting place for young boys and girls, who drew water and took oaths of love.
-Members of the d'Estrées family did own a house in Suresnes, but only in the 18th century.
+Members of the d'Estrées family owned a house in Suresnes, but only in the 18th century.
 In tribute to this history, a guinguette was renamed “À la Belle Gabrielle” in the 19th century, featuring a fresco by Paul Chocat in the dining room, depicting the king wooing the young woman.
 Avenue de la Belle-Gabrielle, for its part, recalls the memory of this establishment, now destroyed, which played on this episode to attract customers, as evidenced by a poster preserved in the Musée de Suresnes, featuring a young girl and captioned as follows: “He loves me because he takes me to dinner at La Belle Gabrielle.”

 On July 8, 1524, François Vatable was appointed parish priest of Suresnes.
 He inaugurated the writing of baptismal and marriage registers in French.
 In 1530, he was appointed professor of Hebrew by François I, then superior of the Abbey of Bellozane in 1543, before he died in 1547.
 In the 16th century, Suresnes saw little development, even though a growing number of Parisian personalities, attracted by its pastoral atmosphere, the charm of the Seine, and proximity to Paris, acquired property here, including vineyards.